 - Flange size will vary between pump companies and brands.
-All mothers should refer to the manufacturer's instructions to determine a suitable flange size (Mohrbacher, 2010). - When a mother is using the proper flange size, space will be visible around the nipple as the mother pumps (Mohrbacher, 2010). - The needed flange size may be different between breasts, and may change over time (Mohrbacher, 2010). - Mothers do not need to: - Clean their breasts before expressing milk (ABM, 2017). - Discard the first few drops prior to collecting milk; this has not shown to decrease milk contamination (PIDAC, 2015).
+All mothers should refer to the manufacturer's instructions to determine a suitable flange size (Mohrbacher, 2010). - When a mother is using the proper flange size, space will be visible around her nipple as she pumps (Mohrbacher, 2010). - The needed flange size may be different between breasts, and may change over time (Mohrbacher, 2010). - Mothers do not need to: - Clean their breasts before expressing milk (ABM, 2017). - Discard the first few drops prior to collecting milk; this has not shown to decrease milk contamination (PIDAC, 2015).